-If you have chosen a homestay, know the dates you want and want to make a booking –
+If you have chosen your Raja Ampat accommodation, know the dates you want and want to make a booking –

-If you want to ask about availability, or need more information before requesting a booking, then you will need to –
+If you want to ask about availability, or need more information before requesting a booking at a Raja Ampat accommodation provider, then you will need to –

 - Contact the homestay directly by one of the methods provided at the bottom of the homestay page.
 Jump to how to directly contact a homestay.